innamoratika/OMICS/content/wk03/notes_Sneffah89.md

 SRR23803538.trimmed.fastq.gz  FASTQ   DNA         89   12,039       64    135.3      151
 SRR23803539.fastq             FASTQ   DNA         10    1,403      104    140.3      159
 SRR23803539.trimmed.fastq.gz  FASTQ   DNA         10    1,323       96    132.3      151

+The number of reads is the same for fastq and trimmed.fastq.gz files for each sample.
+However read length differs and it smaller for trimmed.fastq.gz files compared to the fastq files.
+Again the number of reads for fastq and trimmed.fastq.gz files for each sample decrease in the order SRR23803536 > SRR23803537 > SRR23803538 > SRR23803539.
+The read length also differ between samples.